hippietrail/openmtp/README.md

   - Add the ignorePlugin line to `default.plugins` in the file `webpack/config.base.js`
     - `new webpack.IgnorePlugin({ resourceRegExp: /^(node-mac-permissions)$/u }),`
   - WARNING: **DO NOT commit** these changes to the upstream!!
-- The `NODE_MAC_PERMISSIONS_MIN_OS` constant defines the minimum os version that is required to show the macos usage access permission popup
+- The `NODE_MAC_PERMISSIONS_MIN_OS` constant defines the minimum OS version that is required to show the macos usage access permission popup
 - For distribution make sure to build the app on a machine which is at least 10.15 (Catalina)

 [https://stackoverflow.com/questions/58358449/notarizing-electron-apps-throws-you-must-first-sign-the-relevant-contracts-on](https://stackoverflow.com/questions/58358449/notarizing-electron-apps-throws-you-must-first-sign-the-relevant-contracts-on 'https://stackoverflow.com/questions/58358449/notarizing-electron-apps-throws-you-must-first-sign-the-relevant-contracts-on')

-- Raise an issue if your device is undetected: https://github.com/ganeshrvel/openmtp/issues/new?template=contribute.md
+- Raise an issue if your device is not detected: https://github.com/ganeshrvel/openmtp/issues/new?template=contribute.md

 #### The app goes blank while trying to connect a Samsung device